As far as we know today, the

 first" births have been observed.
 Birth weight is about 20-25 pounds with a length of 2-3 feet.
 Once the calf is out of the

 uterus the female quickly snaps off the umbilical cord and typically helps the calf to the surface for its first breath of

 The dolphin mother-calf bond is so strong that, should the calf be still

 born, females have often been seen holding their dead calves at the surface of the water.

-Calves will nurse for as long as two years.
-During the first 6 months of nursing they will gain one-half to three-quarters
+will nurse for as long as two years.
+During the first 6 months of nursing they will gain one-half to three-quarters of

 the newborn from early infection) and 40% fat.
 Nursing is done while swimming.

-solid food at an earlier age than do female calves.
-The time at which a calf begins taking solid food
+accept solid food at an earlier age than do female calves.
+The time at which a calf begins taking solid food is highly

-calve every 3-5 years, as the young nurse for up to 24 months and will remain with their mother up to five years.
-During this
+females will calve every 3-5 years, as the young nurse for up to 24 months and will remain with their mother up to five years.

 newborn calf will take some time to get comfortable with the location of its blowhole and the breathing process.
 The complex